Giving up your landline

 Freely is designed to bridge the gap between conventional terrestrial television and online entertainment by offering live free-to-air TV without the need for an aerial.

-Freely will complement iPlayer, ITVX, More4 and My5 and allow users to watch live IPTV from these PSBs through a single application, without having to swap between apps when they swap from channel to channel.
-It will initially be available on new smart TV sets, but it is thought to become available later on other devices, like Fire TV and Roku sticks.
-Ideally, Freely will be available on all devices that run Freeview.
+Freely will complement iPlayer, itvX, More4 and My5 and will allow users to watch live IPTV from these PSBs through a single application, without having to swap between apps when they switch from channel to channel.
+Freely will initially be available only on some new smart TV sets.

 Review in Mirror